Monthly Sky Guide

 The Planets

-Mercury is at superior conjunction on the 28th and is not visible this month.
+Mercury is at greatest eastern elongation on the 16th but is not visible this month.

-Jupiter is visible in the evening sky this month in Aries.
-It rises during daylight hours during the month and sets at 23:45 by month’s end.
-It fades from mag -2.2 to mag -2.0 during the month.
+Saturn is visible in the evening sky during the month in Aquarius.
+During the month it is visible as soon as darkness falls and sets at 23:50 by month’s end.
+It fades from mag +0.8 to mag +1.0 during the month.

-Uranus is at eastern quadrature on the 8th and is visible in the evening sky this month in Aries.
-It rises during daylight hours during the month and sets at 00:40 by month’s end.
-It fades from mag +5.7 to mag +5.8 during the month.
-It lies below Botein (Delta (δ) Arietis, mag +4.3).
+Neptune is visible in the evening sky during the month in Pisces.
+During the month it is visible as soon as darkness falls and sets at 01:20 by month’s end.
+It fades from mag +7.8 to mag +7.9 during the month.

 The Moon